-Welcome to JCC Brooklyn a Project of Kings Bay Y
+Welcome to JCC Brooklyn North Williamsburg

 We are very pleased that you have chosen our program for your child!
 Drawing inspiration from Jewish values and culture, we aim to nurture the growth of the whole child in a caring, loving environment.
 We are looking forward to a rewarding journey together as your child grows as a unique person and a cherished member of our school community.